 How to integrate it to your eCommerce store: Invoices are integral to the Payoneer system and are integrated via the Free Invoice Builder software.
-The invoices are customizable and can be saved for recurring dues.
+The invoicing samples are customizable and can be saved for recurring dues.

 What it is: Formerly known as Moneybookers, Skrill is available in over 40 countries and accepts multiple currencies.
 Over 40 million people use Skrill, and more than 120,000 online merchants use it as a gateway payment.
 It accepts all major credit cards, too.

 How it works: Skrill is a London-based all-in-one online payment solution that makes it convenient for more shoppers to purchase online.
 It offers a multitude of payment options: over 100 local methods.